706f6c6c7578/oc/README.md

 ## Options

 - `-u [username]`: Specify an optional username
-- `[-clearnet`]: Use clearnet instead of Tor network
 - `-f <filename>`: Specify the filename to be send, which is used on the server
 - `-d <data_file>`: Use a data file containing server address:port and password
 - `[-h`}: Hide server response

 ## Examples

-1. Send data through Tor:
+1. Send data:

 $ oc_client -f myfile.txt URL.onion:8080 mypassword

-2. Send data using clearnet with a username:
+2. Send data with a username:

-$ oc_client -u myusername -clearnet example.com:8080 mypassword -f myfile.txt
+$ oc_client -u myusername URL.onion:8080 mypassword -f myfile.txt

 3. Send data using a data file: